trade2win/sp500-competition/TASKS-SIMPLE.md

 DONE

-TODO

 - Link back to the thread on T2W
 - Fix the dropdown it stopped working, also the links to
 - Remove the Me
-- Schedule the processing of scores at end of week
 - We need to accept predictions only between certain days/times
   - also need to check if you've already made a prediction and make sure
 - Mobile menu isn't in white and the table doesn't offer a scroller
+- redirect to ssl

+TODO

+- Schedule the processing of scores at end of week

 Nice to Haves